SamedHira626/Roll-A-Ball/README.md

 I just started to learn how to make a game using Unity.
-That project is so basic, I have learnt from a course.
+That project is so basic, I have learned from a course.

 Sources:
 -https://www.youtube.com/watch?v=W_fAidYRGzs